ceewick/glassdoorScraper/2.0/README.md

 settings.py = Edit this file to choose site URL that you want to scrape, along setting the database name

+You might get an error when running, in regards to the UserAgents.
+Just re-run the script until issue is fixed

 To Do:
 - Add CSV export option in CLI
 - Use PhantomJS, or something else, to increase speed of scrape